Phase II Trial of Tesamorelin for Cognition in Aging HIV-Infected Persons

 - Breastfeeding or pregnancy

-- Excluded medications used within the last 90 days: active or planned use of rhGH,anti-TNFa therapy or other biologic (tocilizumab, Xelijanz, etc.), systemic corticosteroids, need for prescription dosing of NSAIDs administered regularly one or more times daily, or investigational medication
+- Excluded medications used within the last 90 days: active or planned use of rhGH, anabolic steroids (other than replacement doses of testosterone), anti-TNFa therapy or other biologic (tocilizumab, Xelijanz, etc.)

 - Known allergy/sensitivity or any hypersensitivity to tesamorelin